The Driller Killer: Production

-The Driller Killer is a low-budget, independent feature, with a cast of unknown actors, produced by Ferrara's own Navaron Films company 1977–78 filmed on 16mm film and utilised Ferrara's Union Square apartment and adjacent streets as locations.
-It features many of the elements that became trademarks of Ferrara's later films including Catholic iconography, lesbian scenes, gritty urban locations filmed at night, an eclectic soundtrack combining punk rock and Bach, scenes of extreme violence and a religious theme of redemption, salvation and damnation.
-The punk rock band in the movie reflects contemporary New York punk bands such as the New York Dolls and Television.
+The Driller Killer was filmed on a small budget with a cast of unknown actors, and produced by Ferrara's own company Navaron Films from 1977 to 1978.
+It was shot on 16mm film and utilized Ferrara's Union Square apartment and adjacent streets as filming locations.
+It features many of the elements that became trademarks of Ferrara's later films, including Catholic iconography, lesbian scenes, gritty urban locations filmed at night, an eclectic soundtrack combining punk rock and Johann Sebastian Bach, scenes of extreme violence, and a religious theme of redemption, salvation and damnation.
+The punk rock band in the film reflects contemporary New York punk bands such as the New York Dolls and Television.

-In the Driller Killer trailer, Reno is heard to say a line from a scene that does not appear in the finished movie: "It's just a window, Dalton".
+In the film's trailer, Reno is heard to say a line from a scene that does not appear in the finished film: "It's just a window, Dalton."

-As a final footnote in the film's history, when Arrow Films was preparing the film for re-release (the edition came out in November 2016), they discovered that the print they had was five minutes longer than any previous release on the film.
+As a final footnote in the film's history, when Arrow Films was preparing the film for its 2016 re-release, they discovered that the print they had was five minutes longer than any previous release of the film.
 They contacted Ferrara, who confirmed that it was a pre-release version, and that he had intentionally removed the footage prior to the release of the theatrical version.
 Arrow obtained permission to include this version as an extra in their release.
-The additional five minutes are all in the first half of the film and appear at seven points, including a shot of a zeppelin lasting just a few seconds, a brief lesbian shower scene, and an argument scene lasting a full two-and-a-half minutes.
+The additional five minutes are all in the first half of the film and appear at seven points, including a shot of a Goodyear blimp lasting just a few seconds, a brief lesbian shower scene, and an argument scene lasting a full two and a half minutes.
 Most of the new footage relates to the characters' development and backstory.